globus/globus-compute/docs/endpoints/installation.rst

 What is Installed
 -----------------

+The Globus Compute Endpoint software will be installed in ``/opt/globus-compute-agent/`` and a shell-script wrapper will be installed to ``/usr/sbin/globus-compute-endpoint``.

-The package manager packages rely on Globus' supplied Python.
+The packages also rely on Globus' supplied Python.
 As of this writing, that is Python3.9, and is installed to ``/opt/globus-python/``.
-This version of Python is not critical to the Globus Compute Endpoint software in general, but it is the version of Python against which the DEB and RPM packages were built.

-The Globus Compute Endpoint software will be installed in ``/opt/globus-compute-agent/`` and a shell-script wrapper will be installed to ``/usr/sbin/globus-compute-endpoint``
+While Globus Compute is supported on any `Python version that is not EOL`_, the Compute agent packages are built against Globus' Python.
+As the Python version has implications for :ref:`function and data serialization consistency <avoiding-serde-errors>`, administrators may want to consider supporting :ref:`multiple Python versions in the configuration template <configure-multiple-python-versions>`.

+.. _Python version that is not EOL: https://devguide.python.org/versions/

 RPM Installation
 ----------------